-And we can see that the content inside the title tag matches what is used in the headline of that first Google result.
+You can see that the content inside the title tag matches what is used in the headline of that first Google result.

-So if you want a certain webpage to rank for a particular subject matter, you’d better make sure words that describe the subject matter are in the title tag.
+If you want a certain webpage to rank for a particular subject matter, you’d better make sure words that describe the subject matter are in the title tag.
 To learn more about how keywords and title tags are important in your overall site architecture, check out this post.

 I’ve seen hundreds of websites that completely ignore this tag.
 It’s very easy to find in your source code:

-So, check to make sure it’s on all of your webpages.
+Check to make sure it’s on all of your webpages.
 More importantly, check to make sure you’re not duplicating it across multiple pages.
 Duplicating a meta description tag is not a search engine penalty, but it’s a very big marketing mistake.